Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Occultist.md

 ### Gear

 At 1st level, the occultist starts with the embroidered robes, secret scrolls, and runic vestments that you would expect from someone with such arcane power.
-He might have a small item that looks like a harmless bauble but whose markings become more intricate and mesmerizing the longer it’s viewed.
+He might have a small item that looks like a harmless bauble but whose markings become more intricate and mesmerising the longer it’s viewed.
 To defend himself, he has a staff or a dagger hidden under his robe.
 He also has some personal possessions left over from his earlier life.

 #### Gold Pieces